 - 1. A brief summary of the proposed project including the population to be served. - 2.
 The overall vacancy rates for all comparable properties in the PMA and the average vacancy rate for tax credit projects among those comparable properties.
 See Section II(H). - 3.
 A table outlining the capture rates determined in Section II(G)(5)(b). - 4.
-Absorption rate for the proposed project to reach stabilized occupancy of 90%. - 5.
+Absorption rate for the proposed project to reach stabilized occupancy of 93%. - 5.
 Conclusions about the strength/depth of the market for the project as proposed, including suggested changes. - 6.
-Any recommendations for altering the proposal if analysts feel the project will not reach stabilized occupancy as proposed.
-Analysts should provide a table reflecting what would be the new capture rate and absorption rate for the recommendation(s).
-Analysts should not recommend increasing rents or unit mix changes for the purpose of increasing cash flow. - 7.
+Any recommendation(s) for altering the proposal to make it a better fit for the market place.
+Analysts must be very specific and clearly state their recommendation(s) (e.g. rent reduction, change in targeting, etc.).
+Analysts should provide a table reflecting new capture and absorption rates based on the recommendation(s). - 7.
+Any requirement(s) for altering the proposal if analysts feel the project will not reach stabilized occupancy as proposed.
+Analysts must be very specific and clearly state the required change(s) (e.g. rent reduction, change in targeting, etc.) for the project to be feasible.
+Analysts should provide a table reflecting new capture and absorption rates based on the requirement(s). - 8.
+Analysts should not recommend or require increasing rents or unit mix changes for the purpose of increasing cash flow. - 9.
 A brief discussion of the long term impact of the proposed project on existing or upcoming tax credit projects in the PMA.